Confidaunt/quartz_NystarRetired/content/People/Donovan.md

 Cause: None
 draft: false
 ---
-Summary:
+Donovan is a carriage driver that dreams of being a non fiction author.
+He's the first member of the public that [[The Legendseekers]] meet.
 He knows Deputy Director Marigold.
 He's working on a non fiction book.
 He's in the I've Met Sway support group.

-Appearance:

-First Met:
-During the trip to the slums.

-Last Met:
-He hopes for never again.